Image of the Car alarm plugged into the OBD-II port of a vehicle.

 2024 to current

-We do not recommend using the following accessories with Car Alarm:
+Ring does not recommend using third-party OBD-II accessories with Car Alarm, including: